backdrop-contrib/uc_affiliate2/README.txt

 thierry_gd (from Drupal affiliate module) davegan

-The ocde first used has since then been rewritten.
+The code first used has since then been rewritten.

 Features
 ********